-The third important feature of our proposed model is that, the kernelization methodology is also applicable for this formulation.
-This thus generalizes the linear $\mathrm{M}^4$ into a more powerful classification approach, which can derive nonlinear decision boundaries.
+The third important feature of our proposed model is that the kernelization methodology is also applicable for this formulation.
+This thus generalizes the linear $M^4$ into a more powerful classification approach, which can derive nonlinear decision boundaries.

 The rest of this paper is organized as follows.
-In the next section, we introduce the M model in detail, including its model definition, the geometrical interpretation, connections with other models, and the associated solving methods.
+In Section II, we introduce the $M^4$ model in detail, including its model definition, the geometrical interpretation, connections with other models, and the associated solving methods.
 In Section III, we develop a reduction method to remove redundant points, in order to decrease the computational time.
-In Section IV, we exploit kernelization to extend M to nonlinear classification tasks.
+In Section IV, we exploit kernelization to extend $M^4$ to nonlinear classification tasks.
 In Section V, we evaluate this novel model on both synthetic data sets and real world benchmark data sets.
-In Section VI, we discuss the M model and also present future work.
+In Section VI, we discuss the $M^4$ model and also present future work.
 Finally, we conclude this paper in Section VII.
-Some results of Section II, IV, and V of this paper have appeared earlier in [5], but they are expanded significantly both theoretically and experimentally in the current paper, while the remaining sections are new.
+Some results of Sections II-V of this paper have appeared earlier in [4], but they are expanded significantly both theoretically and experimentally in this paper, while the remaining sections are new.